-- 7. Verify the legitimacy of the patient by proactively recognizing suspicious prescriptions and identifying individuals who may be abusing controlled substances.
+(2) the prescriber writes the prescription for a dangerous drug "cocktail," such as a prescription for an opioid, a muscle relaxant, and a benzodiazepine; (3) the prescriber is writing prescriptions for treatment outside his or her practice area; or (4) the prescriber is located outside the pharmacy's typical geographical area. - 7.
+Verify the legitimacy of the patient by proactively recognizing suspicious prescriptions and identifying individuals who may be abusing controlled substances.
 Several red flag examples include patient travels in groups; patient presents prescriptions for controlled substances written in the names of others; patient shows physical signs associated with controlled substance abuse, such as needle tracks or scars; patient obtains similar prescriptions at different pharmacies; patient has insurance but insists on paying cash; patient requests early refills on controlled substances; patient presents prescriptions for highly abused drug cocktails (combination of opioids, benzodiazepines, muscle relaxants, sedative-hypnotics, and/or anticonvulsants); and patient presents a prescription from a prescriber who is prescribing outside the scope of his or her practice.
 If red flags are observed, dispenser should contact the prescriber.
-If dispenser is unable to satisfactorily resolve his or her suspicions, then the dispenser should not fill the prescription. - 8.
-Dispensers should understand how to calculate total morphine milligram equivalents (MME) per day.
-Dispensers may use an opioid dose calculator, such as the CDC's scale for calculating the total daily dose of opioids, which calculates the total MME per day based on the type of opioid and milligrams taken by a patient each day. - 9.
+If dispenser is unable to satisfactorily resolve his or her suspicions, then the dispenser should not fill the prescription.

+- 8. Dispensers should understand and utilize the total morphine milligram equivalents (MME) calculator available on the CSMP.
+The calculator was provided by the Board of Pharmacy and Attorney General's Office and uses conversion factors and formulas from the CDC to aggregate all opioids currently dispensed to a patient into a single comprehensible score. - 9.
 If a prescriber has prescribed doses over the CDC's recommended limit in the CDC's "Guideline for Prescribing Opioids for Chronic Pain," then the dispenser should initiate communication with the prescriber to discuss the opioid prescription. - 10.
 When dispensing opioids, educate patients on the safe use, storage, and disposal of opioids and other prescription drugs. - 11.
 When an individual is identified who may be diverting or abusing opioids, refer the individual to treatment and other support resources by either directly counseling the individual or distributing educational material.